woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/60-bitbucket_datacenter.md

-# Bitbucket Server
+# Bitbucket Datacenter / Server

-Woodpecker comes with experimental support for Bitbucket Server, formerly known as Atlassian Stash.
+Woodpecker comes with experimental support for Bitbucket Datacenter / Server, formerly known as Atlassian Stash.
 To enable Bitbucket Server you should configure the Woodpecker container using the following environment variables:

 ```diff
 # docker-compose.yml